-Award of a Postgraduate Degree (MSc programme)
+Award of a Masters Degree (MSc)

-To qualify for the award of a postgraduate degree a student must have:
+To qualify for the award of a postgraduate degree you must have:

-- 1. accumulated credit to the value of no fewer than 90 credits at level 7; - 2. and no more than 10\ credits as a Compensated Pass; - 3. the minimum module mark for which compensation is allowed is 40.00%; - 4. met any specific requirements for an award as outlined in the approved programme specification for that award. - 5.
-Satisfied the conditions stipulated in the Programme Specific Regulations
+- 1. accumulated credit to the value of no fewer than 90 credits at level 7; - 2. and no more than 10\ credits as a Compensated Pass; - met any specific requirements for an award as outlined in the approved programme specification for that award.